The European Championship will enter new territory in 2021 with the tournament taking place in a number of countries across the continent.

 France will go into the tournament firm favourites after winning the 2018 World Cup in Russia.
 Kylian Mbappe, Antoine Griezmann and Paul Pogba will still be key players within Les Bleus' squad.

-World Cup 2018 runners-up Croatia will also be in strong contention to win the tournament, with Euro 2020 possibly being the last major international tournament for many of their golden generation such as Luka Modric, Ivan Rakitic, Ivan Perisic, Mario Mandzukic and Danijel Subasic.
+World Cup 2018 runners-up Croatia could also be in strong contention to win the tournament, with Euro 2021 possibly being the last major international tournament for many of their golden generation such as Luka Modric, Ivan Rakitic, Ivan Perisic, Mario Mandzukic and Danijel Subasic.